Temporal Point Process Modeling of Aggressive Behavior Onset in Psychiatric Inpatient Youths with Autism: Methods

-The conditional cumulative intensity function (\cref{eqn:condcumint}) is the integral of the conditional intensity function and represents the expected number of aggressive behavior onsets within the time window \( (t_j, t]\), conditioned on the history of onsets up to (and including) \(t_j\), where the last onset occurred at \(t_j\).
-The cumulative intensity function (\cref{eqn:cum}) is the average number of aggressive behavior onsets that occur within the observation session $[0,t]$.
+The conditional cumulative intensity function (\cref{eqn:condcumint}) is the represents the expected number of onsets within the time window \( (t_j, t]\), conditioned on the history of onsets up to (and including) \(t_j\).
+The integrated conditional intensity function (\cref{eqn:cum}) is the average number of onsets that occur within the observation session $[0,t]$.

-The conditional \gls{pdf} (\cref{eqn:condpdf}) and conditional \gls{cdf} (\cref{eqn:condcdf}) of an aggressive behavior onset occurring at and before time $t > t_j$, respectively, given the past history of aggressive behavior onsets within an observation session, is described by the conditional intensity function:
+The conditional \gls{pdf} (\cref{eqn:condpdf}) and conditional \gls{cdf} (\cref{eqn:condcdf}) of an onset occurring at and before time $t > t_j$, respectively, given the past history of onsets within the session, is described by the conditional intensity function:

-The conditional \gls{pdf} and \gls{cdf} map the conditional intensity—often hard to interpret for decision making—into familiar probability quantities (a density and a cumulative probability), which are the standard inputs for decision‑making frameworks \cite{shachter1992decision}.
-To simplify notation, we use $*$ to denote the conditional intensity function, conditional cumulative function, conditional \gls{cdf}, and conditional \gls{pdf} conditioned on the history of aggressive behavior onsets $H_t$, as $\lambda^*(t)=\lambda(t|H_t)$, $\Lambda^*(t) = \int_{0}^{t} \lambda^*(s) ds, f^*(t)=f(t|H_t)$, and $F^*(t)=F(t|H_t)$ respectively.
+The conditional \gls{pdf} and \gls{cdf} map the conditional intensity, often hard to interpret for decision making, into familiar probability quantities (a density and a cumulative probability), which are the standard inputs for decision‑making frameworks \cite{shachter1992decision}.
+To simplify notation, we use $*$ to denote the conditional intensity function, integrated conditional intensity function, conditional \gls{cdf}, and conditional \gls{pdf} conditioned on the history $H_t$, as $\lambda^*(t)=\lambda(t|H_t)$, $\Lambda^*(t) = \int_{0}^{t} \lambda^*(s) ds, f^*(t)=f(t|H_t)$, and $F^*(t)=F(t|H_t)$ respectively.